Prion: Sterilization

 Renaturation of a completely denatured prion to infectious status has not yet been achieved; however, partially denatured prions can be renatured to an infective status under certain artificial conditions.

 Degradation resistance in nature

-Overwhelming evidence shows that prions resist degradation and persist in the environment for years, and proteases do not degrade them.
+Overwhelming evidence shows that prions resist degradation and persist in the environment for years, and that proteases do not degrade them.
 Experimental evidence shows that unbound prions degrade over time, while soil-bound prions remain at stable or increasing levels, suggesting that prions likely accumulate in the environment.
 One 2015 study by US scientists found that repeated drying and wetting may render soil bound prions less infectious, although this was dependent on the soil type they were bound to.

+Degradation by living beings

+Recent studies suggest that scrapie prions can be degraded by diverse cellular mechanisms in the affected animal cell.
+In an infected cell, extracellular lysosomal PrPSc does not tend to accumulate and is rapidly cleared by the lysosome via the endosome.
+The intracellular portion is harder to clear and tends to build up.
+The ubiquitin proteasome system appears to be able to degrade aggregates if they are small enough.
+Autophagy plays a bigger role by accepting PrPSc from the ER lumen and degrading it.
+Altogether these mechanisms allow the cell to delay its death from being overwhelmed by misfolded proteins.
+Inhibition of autophagy accelerates prion accumulation whereas encouragement of autophagy promotes prion clearance.
+Some autophagy-promoting compounds have shown promise in animal models by delaying disease onset and death.

+In addition, keratinase from B. licheniformis, alkaline serine protease from Streptomyces sp, subtilisin-like pernisine from Aeropyrum pernix, alkaline protease from Nocardiopsis sp, nattokinase from B. subtilis, engineered subtilisins from B. lentus and serine protease from three lichen species have been found to degrade PrPSc.